October 1, 2018

 Of the 107 hockey players in the nation to be honoured as a CCAA All Canadian, only 11 received the award more than once.
 Of the 11, only Rowein was named CCAA Tournament MVP.
 With the honour, he became the first hockey player in the nation to be selected as a CCAA All Canadian and CCAA Tournament MVP in the same season.

-Rowein was the first athlete in the nation in any sport to be a three‐time CCAA All Canadian (1982-83, 1983-84, 1984-85).
+Rowein was the first male athlete in any sport nationwide to be a three‐time CCAA All Canadian (1982-83, 1983-84, 1984-85).
 No hockey player has been a four-time CCAA All Canadian.
 He is also the lone male athlete from the ACAC participating in a team sport (basketball, hockey, soccer or volleyball) to be a CCAA All Canadian more than twice.

 Rowein is the lone athlete from NAIT in any sport and the lone hockey player in the nation to compete more than two seasons and to be honoured as a CCAA All Canadian in every season of participation.
 He is also the first NAIT athlete in any sport and the first hockey player (and one of six men's hockey players) in the ACAC to be a three time first team all conference selection.

 In addition to three CCAA All Canadian Awards and a CCAA Tournament MVP honour in 1985, Rowein was selected as a CCAA Tournament All Star in 1984.
 Cleo was the first goaltender in the nation to be recognized with tournament awards in multiple seasons.
 He was also the first ACAC athlete in any sport and the first hockey player in the nation to receive five individual awards from the CCAA.
 No hockey player received more than five individual CCAA awards.